starlocke/drupal-mailmime/README.txt

                 or [3]Mime Mail (which comes with its own MIME-handling library).

-   [4]Mail Mime extends the [5]PEAR class called [6]Mail_Mime to provide a drupal-friendly library for creating and parsing MIME messages.
+   [4]Mail Mime extends the [5]PEAR class called [6]Mail_Mime (version
+   1.6.1 or later) to provide a drupal-friendly library for creating and parsing MIME messages.
 Neither [7]Mail Mime nor [8]Mail_Mime send mail nor do anything useful on their own.
 Both are intended as code libraries to be used by other programs that send or receive mail.

    [9]Mail Mime started out as part of [10]HTML Mail.
 I separated into its own module for two reasons: